bhch/django-jsonform/docs/quickstart.rst

 Next steps
 ----------

-The :doc:`User's guide <guide/index>` contains further details about various input types, uploading files and other features.
+- The :doc:`User's guide <guide/index>` contains further details about various input types, uploading files and other features.
+- See :doc:`schema` for a reference on the supported schema.
+- See :doc:`examples` for sample schemas for declaring complex data structures.